Ticketing and Support

 By default the system will ask the ticket creator, when the ticket is closed (regardless of who closes it), how the ticket was closed.
 An email will be sent to access a rating screen.

-At the group level, in the People → Groups management menu, the token Send customer satisfaction email is enabled by default.
+At group level, in the People → Groups management menu, the token Send customer satisfaction email is enabled by default.

 Limits to ticket creation

 This is configured in the group definition in the People → Groups management menu in the Open ticket limit and Total ticket limit fields.
-It is also possible that the limit of simultaneous open tickets can be forced and not allow to create new tickets or just warn with a message, but allow to create them.
-To work without limits, leave the value at 0.
+It is also possible that the limit of simultaneous open tickets may be forced

-The ticket limit is calculated by counting the number of tickets for the last year as of the current date.
+Ticket limit is calculated by counting the number of tickets for the last year as of the current date.

-Personalized searches and dashboard
+Custom searches and dashboard

 To do this, first use the ticket finder in Support → All tickets, set search criteria and display the results.